graemefoster/LockedDownChatBot/README.md

 Not 100%, but the sample shows some System Prompts that can get JSON output to assist with you calling Downstream APIs.

+## Reference Architecture

-The solution builds an Azure Architecture like this:
+The solution can run within an Azure Architecture like this with Firewalls and Gateways at the edge.
+Firewall and Gateway are not part of the default deployment of this template.

 ![Logical](./artifacts/Architecture.png "Simple view")